Eyelid Surgery in Salem, MA

 What Are The Benefits of Upper Lid Blepharoplasty?

-If the patient chooses an upper eyelid procedure an incision is made along the natural crease of the eyelid.
-After making the incision, Dr. Keamy may reposition fat deposits, tighten muscles and tissue or remove excess skin in order to leave the eye looking younger and refreshed.
+This procedure is performed under local anesthesia with sedation or general anesthesia for nervous patients.
+Patients can choose this procedure on their upper, lower, or both parts of the eyelids.
+Depending on these choices, the procedure can take 30-90 minutes.
+If the patient chooses an upper eyelid procedure, an incision is made along the eyelid's natural crease.
+After making the incision, Dr. Keamy may reposition fat deposits, tighten muscles and tissue or remove excess skin to leave the eye looking younger and refreshed.

 What Results Can Eyelid Surgery Achieve?